arunoruto/secrets.nix/README.md

 echo "$(cat .config/Yubico/u2f_keys)$(pamu2fcfg -n)"
 ```

+Some useful flags:

+- `-u` sets the user for the file.
+The default value is `$USER`.
+- `-o` is the value for the origin.
+By default it is `pam://$HOSTNAME`.
+  If you want to reuse the key across different devices, make it host independent.

 ## SSH

 To generate a new key, we need to have the yubikey pluged in,